-It could be many things – someone to listen to all of their problems, someone to loan them money, someone to help them get back on their feet, someone to make them feel like they weren’t such a piece of sh*t to their ex, someone to be the president of their narcissistic fan club, someone to make them feel like they’re not defective, etc. And last but certainly not least, someone that’s a good and reliable doormat.
+It could be anything – someone to listen to their problems, someone to loan them money, someone to help them get back on their feet, someone to make them feel like they weren’t so terrible to their ex, someone to be their mommy, someone to pedestal them so they can continue avoiding their issues, etc. And last but certainly not least, someone that’s a good and reliable doormat.

-If you’re dealing with someone of the emotionally unavailable species, you have to understand that because of their inability to connect (often wrapped in the cloak of narcissism), they need to know that they are regarded highly in the eyes of others.
+If you’re dealing with an emotionally unavailable person, you have to understand that because of their inability to connect (often wrapped in the cloak of narcissism), they need to know that they are regarded highly in the eyes of others.
 They are so insecure, that without external attention and validation, they aren’t able to function. (ask me how I know; this used to be me).

 When it comes to breaking promises in a relationship, here’s what I’ve learned…

-Emotionally unavailable guys LOVE to talk a big future game and make promises that they can’t keep.
-It allows them to get their present-day needs met (because they’ve secured your belief in a future together) and gives them time to turn your eventual, natural reaction to that future never actualizing, on you.
+Many emotionally unavailable people will have a tendency to allude to the future and make promises that they can’t keep.
+This allows them to get their present-day needs met (because they’ve secured your belief in a future together).
+It also gives them time to turn your eventual (and very natural) reaction to that future never actualizing, on you.

 You are their money tree.
 And the moment you realize the money is not getting replenished, they dump you because having to account for it would mean they’d have to admit that your money was mishandled.
 It’s like going to a casino and having a money tree with you.
 There’s no real risk, it’s not your money.
 You have a money tree and you get all the benefits of gambling without any consequence.
 You literally don’t have to invest a thing.

-I’m sorry, but you deserve so much more than some guy who operates on this level of delusion.
+I’m sorry, but you deserve so much more than someone who operates on this level of delusion.

-Whatever the case may be, the only way to get through to anyone who was breaking promises in a relationship and has now broken your heart: Do the one thing that they are incapable of doing – make the decision to ACT and cut them off (if you cannot physically cut them off due to your circumstances, emotionally cut them off).
+Whatever the case may be, the only way to get through to anyone who was breaking promises in a relationship with you and has now, broken your heart: Do the one thing that they are incapable of doing – make the decision to ACT and cut them off (if you cannot physically cut them off due to your circumstances, emotionally cut them off).

-If any guy were to come on strong and make empty promises to me now, I would honestly get a little weirded out.
+If anyone were to come on strong and make empty promises to me now, I would honestly, get a little weirded out.
 I’d laugh it off at first but I’d definitely end up taking a step back because my boundaries are in the right place.